-Location: Arlington: Founders Hall 317 Class Time: 10:00 AM - 5:00 PM
+Location: Arlington: Founders Hall 478 Class Time: 10:00 AM - 5:00 PM

-Instructor.
-Robert C. Fisher, JD Office Hours: by appointment
+Instructor: Robert C. Fisher, JD Office Hours: by appointment

 Leadership in conflict situations occurs at the interpersonal, group, and systems levels.
 The field of conflict analysis and resolution has focused historically on the role of individuals and groups in promoting and resolving conflict.
-Individuals, acting singularly or in teams, attempt to resolve conflict utilizing a variety of approaches.
+Individuals, acting alone or in teams, attempt to resolve conflict utilizing a variety of approaches.
 The role and importance of leadership frequently is an important ingredient in studying and resolving conflict.
-For example, while conflict often is analyzed as competing interests, values, and cultures and sometimes deeprooted needs, the role of leadership in relation to those factors often is not considered.
+For example, while conflict often is analyzed as competing interests, values, and cultures, and sometimes deeprooted needs, the role of leadership in relation to those factors often is not considered.

 We will explore leadership across a range of conflict scenarios, with an emphasis on collaborative leadership.
-In many instances, leadership roles are imbedded (and not necessarily visible) in a conflict, and part of the activity in this course will be to examine particular conflicts to determine how leadership contributed to the emergence, maintenance, or resolution of conflict.
-We will use laboratory exercises, case modeling and experiential learning approaches to identify different aspects of leadership roles in conflict.
+In many instances, leadership roles are imbedded (and not necessarily visible) in a conflict, and part of the activity in this course will be to examine particular conflicts to determine how leadership contributed to the emergence, perpetuation, or resolution of conflict.
+We will use case modeling and experiential learning approaches to identify different aspects of leadership roles in conflict.
 Students also will integrate reflective practice with personal leadership development.

-We will conduct the course as partners in learning.
-Engagement and primary responsibility for your own learning constitute a vital part of the course.
+We will conduct the course as partners in learning and the class as a learning laboratory.
+Engagement with class members and primary responsibility for your own learning constitute a vital part of the course.
 You are expected to examine your ideas and worldviews.